 Victims of the school shooting ask why America cannot protect their children.
 A flood of responses is given but each person at the school is influenced by a subjective recollection of events.
 In many cases, facts are ignored because they do not fit the narrative of the person telling his/her story.
 It has little to do with facts; i.e. except as those facts fit the re-created memory of a horrific event.
 Like the woman seeing smoke coming from a grassy knoll, some facts just fit a reconstructed story; not the truth.

 Critical thinking skills mean addressing facts, using those facts to create a constructive analysis, a plan of action, and implementation.
 Seventeen people are dead in Florida from one shooter.
 They are dead at the hand of a troubled teen.
 The weapon used is only designed to kill people.
 Everything else is irrelevant.
 Those are the facts.
 That is the truth.
 What is needed now is constructive analysis, a plan of action, and implementation.

 The same can be said of sex discrimination.
-As far back as the oldest laws of government written by a Sumerian King in 2,050 BC, women have been singled out with human rights’ violations.
 An example is the King’s law that particularly applies to women who speak insolently.
 They are to have their mouths scoured with salt; i.e. a law applying only to women slaves.
 Of course, the law begs the question of why women are slaves.

 The question is whether America has finally reached the tipping point for acting based on critical thinking.
 Have we finally reached the threshold for a paradigm shift in gun control and women’s rights?
 The facts seem clear.